 (a) General Contents.
 In addition to the items specified at 40 CFR §98.3(c), each reporting entity must include in the emissions data report the following California information: ARB identification number, air basin, air district, county, geographic location, and indicate whether the reporting entity qualifies for small business status pursuant to California Government Code 11342.610.
 Electricity generating units must also provide Energy Information Administration and California Energy Commission identification numbers, as applicable.
 Reporters subject to the AB 32 Cost of Implementation Fee Regulation (title 17, California Code of Regulations, section 95200 to 95207), must report the official responsible for fees payment and the billing address for fees.

 (b) Designated Representative.
-Each reporting entity must designate a reporting representative and adhere to the requirements of 40 CFR §98.4 for this representative and for any named alternate designated representatives.
+Each reporting entity must designate a reporting representative and an alternate designated representative and adhere to the requirements of 40 CFR §98.4 for these named representatives.

 (c) Corporate Parent and NAICS Codes.
 Each reporting entity must submit information to meet the requirements specified in amendments to 40 CFR Part 98 on Reporting of Corporate Parent Information, NAICS Codes and Cogeneration, as promulgated by U.S. EPA on September 22, 2010.